 Grill the fish fillets then remove the skin and crumble the flesh.

-Dry roast the rice with the kaffir leaf and lemongrass until golden.
+Dry roast the rice with the kaffir leaf and lemongrass until the rice is golden.
 Remove the kaffir leaf and lemongrass, transfer the rice to a mortar and pound into powder.

-Dry-roast the eggplant and then pound them very lightly in a mortar until they open.
+Dry-roast the eggplant for 1 minute and then pound them very lightly in a mortar until they open.

 Stir-fry one half of the shallots in a little oil until lightly browned.
 Drain on kitchen paper and set aside.

-Pour all the ingredients, except the fried shallot and cabbage, into a large bowl.
-Mix well and taste to adjust the seasoning (fish sauce, chili powder, lime, sugar).
+Pour all the ingredients, except the fried shallots and cabbage, into a large bowl.
+Mix well and taste to adjust the seasoning (fish sauce